inbrainai/sdk-android-example-project/README.md

 ```

 Here `API_CLIENT_ID` is your client ID obtained from your account manager, `API_SECRET` is your client secret obtained from your account manager.
 This should be done just once.
-Based on your app's architecture, whether the rewards will be delivered via in-app callback or Server-to-Server (S2S)callback.
+Based on your app's architecture, whether the rewards will be delivered via in-app callback or Server-to-Server (S2S) callback.
 This can be configured using `isS2S` flag.
 `USER_ID` is the unique identifier of the current user.
-This should be done when you already know how to identify the current user.
-Usually that happens in the main activity of the app, after sign-up/sign-in process.

 If you have optional parameter `SESSION_ID` & `DATA_OPTIONS`, you can set it using `setInBrainValuesFor` method:
 ```